JimZeeKing/GZON/README.md

 You can read throught this [huge documentation](https://jimzeeking.github.io/GZON/GZON.html) :)

 # Example
 See the [index.html](https://github.com/JimZeeKing/GZON/blob/master/index.html) file to test it live with a demo object.<br>With the demo there, the initial json data string is ~28kb and the compressed result is ~3kb.
-Those results can vary depending of the input object.
+Those results can vary depending of the input object. <br>The test file also show some numbers :

+'Efficiency small object : 0.7X increase 0.16k --> 0.22k'
+<br>'Efficiency big object : 8.1X reduction 24.26k --> 2.99k'
+<br>'Efficiency small object : 1.2X reduction 0.16k --> 0.13k'
+<br>'Efficiency big object : 3.1X reduction 130.90k --> 41.66k'

 # Build
 Should you want to update the library, just `npm install` and `npm run bundle` or `npm run bundle-minified` to build the library